The Holistic Ingredient An MD Uses For Deeper Sleep & A Gentler Wakeup

 Rountree explained that some of his medical colleagues were at first doubtful that manufactured GABA could have the same effects as the real deal, but recent research has shown otherwise.
 In one 2018 double-blind, placebo-controlled trial on 40 patients who reported difficulty falling asleep, a four-week GABA regimen2 was shown to decrease their sleep latency (the time it takes someone to fall asleep) and increase sleep efficacy (the percentage of time in bed someone actually spends sleeping).*

 "I wouldn't say that it knocks you out," Rountree clarifies.
 "It just makes you feel calmer and more relaxed, and there are studies showing that it actually affects brainwaves."*

 In one of those clinical trials, EEG measurements found that GABA, compared to water and L-theanine (another amino acid that's thought to promote sleep), significantly increased the brain's alpha waves3 (relaxing) and decreased its beta waves (stimulating) within an hour of administration.* In short, Rountree says?
 "It's the real deal."

-That's what we think makes sleep support+ so special.
-Unlike other popular supplements like melatonin, it doesn't just help people fall asleep faster.
+Unlike other popular supplements like melatonin, sleep support+ doesn't just help people fall asleep faster.
 It's designed to improve all-around sleep quality, too, leading to a difference that you can feel the next morning.* While it's not quite an on-off switch for the brain, it might just be the next best thing.